pnlinh/practice-elasticsearch/README.md

 - Uses `from` and `size`

 ```
-# Page 1:
-# Since the default is 0, you don't have to specify it for Page 1
+ Page 1: Since the default is 0, you don't have to specify it for
 GET /ecommerce/product/_search?q=name:pasta&size=5

-# Page 2:
+; Page 2:
 GET /ecommerce/product/_search?q=name:pasta&size=5&from=5

-# Page 3:
+; Page 3:
 GET /ecommerce/product/_search?q=name:pasta&size=5&from=10
 ```

 ## DSL
 ```
-# Page 1:
-# Since the default is 0, you don't have to specify it for Page 1
+; Page 1: Since the default is 0, you don't have to specify it for Page 1
 GET /ecommerce/product/_search
 {
   "query": {